 If you have a really large number of large files you need to transfer, sometimes the fastest way can be physically couriering the data.
 You can buy a large hard drive and have it sent to someone else with all the data on the drive.
 Of course, this has obvious disadvantages, but in some special cases, it’s the best option.

-Best File Transfer Tools in 2019
+Best File Transfer Tools